 9 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.”

 One thing you should not do is eat the meal in a slow, leisurely fashion.
 Rather than reclining at the Passover, (as if we have arrived at permanent freedom), we are to eat the Passover in haste, with our loins girded, ready to flee “Egypt” at Yahweh’s command.
-This is because all of Yahweh’s festivals still have future fulfillments.
+This is because all of Yahweh’s feasts still have future fulfillments.

 The Passover is a miqra qodesh, or what Strongs’ Concordance calls a set-apart rehearsal.